 Traditional Art Style: Ink Wash Painting

-• Inkstones are hard to get; bottled ink is more widely available in modern days
+- Inkstones are hard to get so bottled ink is more often used nowadays

-• Brushes are made from animal hair and vary in stiffness: Weasel hair (hard) and goat hair (soft) are used in brushes
+- Brushes are made from different animal hairs, which are each of a different stiffness: Weasel hair (hard) and goat hair (soft) are most often used in brushes

-• Hair from rats, rabbits, deer, horse, and etc can also be used
+- Hair from rats, rabbits, deer, and horses, for example, can also be used

-• In the past, this paper was used for fans and would have ink wash paintings, calligraphy writings, or both on it
+- In the past, this paper was used for fans and would have ink wash paintings, calligraphy, or both on it

 In China people make animals and other sculpture out of coloured dough.
 The Chinese Dough Sculpture Art is originated from traditional folk handicraft in ancient China about 1300 years ago.
 It is used in cooking originally because Chinese people love fancy design.
 The variety shapes can be created with different symbols to a family even an individual.